dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 a reduced version of a real research project on early printed books.
 It is designed to store an image of each page of each book, as well as RDF data about books, pages, their contents, and relationships between them.
-At the moment, only the RDF data is provided in the example project, not the images.

-The `incunabula` ontology is in the file `incunabula-onto.ttl`, and its data is in the file `incunabula-demo-data.ttl`.
-Both these files are in a standard RDF file format called [Turtle](https://www.w3.org/TR/turtle/).
-The DSP-API distribution includes sample scripts (in the `webapi/scripts` directory) for importing these files directly into different triplestores.
-If you are starting a new project from scratch, you can adapt these scripts to import your ontology (and any existing RDF data) into your triplestore for use with DSP-API.

 ## The Incunabula Ontology